-Activates/deactivates the checking of the source address on the port.
+Activates/deactivates the Port Security function on the port.

-The device checks every data packet received on the port and transmits it only if the source address of the data packet is allowed.
+The device checks every data packet received on the port and forwards it only if the source address of the data packet is desired.
 Also enable the Port Security function in the Operation frame.

-The device transmits every data packet received on the port without checking the source address.
+The device forwards every data packet received on the port without checking the source address.

-Note: When you operate the device as an active participant within an MRP ring or HIPER Ring, we recommend that you unmark the checkbox for the ring ports.
+Note: When you operate the device as an active participant within an MRP ring, we recommend that you unmark the checkbox for the ring ports.

-Activates/deactivates the Auto-Disable function for the parameters that the Port Security function is monitoring on the port.
+Activates/deactivates the Auto-Disable function for Port Security on the port.

-- marked (default setting) - The Auto-Disable function is active on the port.
+The Auto-Disable function is active on the port.